Home > Download > Emergency Preparedness Guide

 When an evacuation order is issued, the JTA provides free transportation to local shelters until it is no longer safe to do so.
 This includes JTA buses and transportation resources for those with special needs.
 During that time, you will see JTA buses marked “Evacuation Shuttles” stationed at designated pick-up locations at the Beaches and Baldwin that will take you to local shelters.
 Additional Evacuation Shuttles will also be deployed on JTA bus routes for those who do not live in those areas.

-The JTA is proud to support our first responders, police, firefighters, utility crews with transportation as they respond to critical needs in your neighborhoods.
+The JTA is proud to support our first responders, police, firefighters, and utility crews with transportation as they respond to critical needs in your neighborhoods.

 Nathaniel P. Ford Sr.